Non-Human Identity Observability Platforms: A Comprehensive Guide

 • Identity Sprawl: The sheer number of NHIs in modern IT environments makes them difficult to manage.
 As applications and microservices proliferate, so do the associated NHIs, creating a complex web of identities and permissions.
 Without proper management, it's easy for NHIs to become orphaned or misconfigured, increasing the attack surface.

 • Lack of Visibility: Traditional security tools often lack the ability to monitor and track NHI activity effectively.
 This lack of visibility makes it difficult to detect anomalous behavior or identify compromised NHIs.
-Consider a scenario where an API key is used to access resources outside its normal operating hours; without proper monitoring, this activity could go unnoticed.
+Consider a scenario where an api key is used to access resources outside its normal operating hours; without proper monitoring, this activity could go unnoticed.

-• Credential Management: NHIs often rely on secrets, such as API keys and passwords, to authenticate and authorize access.
+• Credential Management: NHIs often rely on secrets, such as api keys and passwords, to authenticate and authorize access.
 Managing these secrets securely is a significant challenge.
 Hardcoded credentials, exposed keys, and improperly rotated secrets are common vulnerabilities that attackers can exploit.

 Imagine a cloud-native application that uses several microservices.
 Each microservice uses its own service account (an NHI) to communicate with other services and access data.
 If one of these service accounts is compromised, an attacker could potentially move laterally through the application, gaining access to sensitive resources.